Adarsh-Mohan/Foodie_App/README.md

 12. A ‘Restaurant Details’ page which displays the menu items of that particular restaurant, each item’s price and the option to add an item to cart.
 13. A ‘Cart’ which lists the items added to cart and the total amount to be paid.
-We have created a sample app for you.
-Please refer to it for a demo.
-However, we encourage you to use your own custom icons, logos, names, and colour theme.
-You can also change the colour theme and design of the application.